Tarun-015/365_days_coding/Day-14/README.md

->solving more questions on pattern printing
+>solving more questions on pattern printing.

+>With revision of Bitwise operation.

 >Platform :: HackerRank